 “Merman Hair” is unquestionably a thing (particularly for those in the audience who get all kinds of hot looking at pictures like this).
 Yet, for the official-unofficial Head Merman in Charge, pro surfer Luke Davis, this whole thing barely even registers.

-Davis is far too busy riding waves, traveling the big, blue world as a ambassador for surf liifestyle apparel and footwear brand Reef, and basically living the perfect life, to bother with memes.
-(If you want to get a taste of what that’s like, book yourself a half hour to watch this.)
+Davis is far too busy riding waves, traveling the big, blue world as a ambassador for surf li Reef, and basically living the perfect life, to bother with memes.
+(If you want to get a taste of what that’s like, book yourself a half hour to watch this.)ifestyle apparel and footwear brand

 And his hair color?
 Hate to disappoint, but the 22-year-old Cali native spools through shades as quickly as he changes beaches.
 He’s done merman blue and green, of course—but grey, red, and bleached blonde as well.
 When we hung with him and the Reef team at the Surf Shack in Montauk, he’d dyed his locks mahogany brown.